 Aimee Mullins was born with fibular hemimelia, which resulted in the amputation of both of her lower legs.
 She competed in the 1996 Paralympics in Atlanta, setting World Records in the 100 meter, 200 meter, and the long jump before retiring two years later.
 Sports Illustrated magazine dubbed Aimee one of the ‘Coolest Girls in Sports’.

-Chelsea grew up playing basketball, tennis and track even after incurring a spinal injury after a car accident at the age of six.
+Chelsea grew up playing basketball, tennis, and track even after incurring a spinal injury after a car accident at the age of six.
 Hopefully, her parents worked with legal experts to help her receive the compensation she deserved after such a horrific car accident.
 Legal advice is critical in these kinds of situations.
 But regardless of all that pain, Chelsea went through, she never let the injury define her and at age 14, went on to become the youngest member of the Beijing 2008 Paralympic U.S. Track and Field team after joining the national team two years prior.
 Without the support of a local injury lawyer, it may have been impossible for her to gain the compensation she deserved that helped her move on with her life.
 Spinal injuries can have a devastating impact, which is why visiting a spine specialist in the aftermath of an accident is imperative.

 In 2008, Chelsea was named the youngest member of USA’s Paralympic squad, highlighting her dedication and persistent hard work.
 In the Parapan American Games in Guadalajara in 2011, she was honored with a whopping six medals.